cloudstead/cloudos-apps/app-howto.md

       }
     }

+##### Declaring configuration metadata

 To make the configuration more user-friendly to edit in the CloudOs admin console, we can also define metadata for it.
-Create a file called config-metadata.json (also in the config directory), its contents will be:
+Create a file called `config-metadata.json` (also in the `config` directory), its contents will be:

     {
       "id": "config-metadata",